Guy-Perkins welcomes new high school principal

 The Clinton resident has 32 years of educational experience under his belt as he bids goodbye to his Standards and Assurance Unit specialist position with ADE.
 Before working for the Arkansas Department of Education, Barnes worked at other small school districts in the state.

-He was the elementary principal for the Shirley School District from September 1999 to June 2006 and worked as an elementary teacher from May 1998 to September 1999.
+He was the elementary principal for the Shirley School District from September 1999 to June 2006 and worked as an elementary teacher from May 1998 to September 1999 in the Ashdown School District.

 Heading into the 2020-21 school year in the midst of a global pandemic, Barnes said he will strive to put an emphasis on mental health.